115 S McCormick St

 (SE corner of McCormick & Gurley.
 Just south of Gurley.
 North of Beach Ave)

 Creating an estate plan is not just a practical endeavor, it is also a gift you give to those you love.
-A well thought out estate plan does protect your hard-earned assets and it also protects your loved ones in the event you become incapacitated and after you are gone.
-Given everything your estate plan can do for you and your loved ones, care should be taken when selecting an attorney to help you create your plan.
+A well-thought-out estate plan does protect your hard-earned assets and it also protects your loved ones in the event you become incapacitated and after you are gone.
+Given everything your estate plan can do for you and your loved ones, care should be taken when selecting an estate attorney to help you create your plan.
 At Morris Hall PLLC we are committed to helping our Prescott, Arizona friends and neighbors create an estate plan that achieves all of their estate planning goals.